chaosim/Talk/README.md

 Talk
 ====

-Talk is a programming language with the following defining feature: functions can accept arguments at any place not just at the end.
+Talk is a programming language with one defining feature: functions can accept arguments at any place not just at the end.

-Something like this:
+So while in most languages you have to call functions like this:
+    functionName(argument1, argument2)

+In Talk let's declare functions so they can be called like this:
     (argument1)functionName(argument2)

 Or this:

     GetFirst(2)ItemsIn(12, 2, 8, 33, 9)GreaterThan(10)